Pinching-Antenna Systems (PASS): A Tutorial: Machine Learning For PASS

 The beamforming and power allocation policies can be learned over graphs with GNNs.
 The permutation property of the I-O relation of the GNN should match that of the policy to be learned.
 Otherwise, performance degradation and poor generalizability may result \cite{GJ_TWC_GNN}.
 To this end, the graph and the GNN architecture need to be judiciously designed \cite{LSJ_MultiDim_GNN_2022}.
 For example, the PASS can be modeled as a heterogeneous graph, where the users and PAs can be defined as two types of vertices, and the edges are the links between the users and the PAs.
 A heterogeneous GNN that learns over the graph can be designed to learn the beamforming or power allocation policy \cite{guo2025gpass}.

 In Fig. \ref{fig:perf}, we provide simulation results of learning beamforming in PASS with a GNN, which we refer to as GPASS.
 The learning performance is compared with two baseline methods: i) FR-BCD: This is the algorithm proposed in \cite{bereyhi2025mimo}, where fractional programming and block coordinate descent were employed to solve the problem \eqref{BF_problem_6}, ii) CMIMO: This is the performance of fully digital beamforming in a conventional MIMO system.
 It can be seen that GPASS can achieve a performance close to FP-BCD, while further results demonstrate that GPASS has much lower complexity during execution than FP-BCD \cite{guo2025gpass}.
 GPASS performs much better than CMIMO, and the performance gain comes from adjusting the PA positions to mitigate the impact of path loss.
+GNN has also been designed for learning beamforming in ISAC systems \cite{gj_pass_isac_gnn}, where the GNN is trained in an unsupervised manner.

 \item \textbf{Transformers}: Transformers have been introduced to wireless communications for tasks such as channel prediction/estimation and channel compression.
 They leverage the attention mechanism to capture global dependencies and correlations of elements (also known as ``tokens'') in sequential data, and can achieve superior performance compared to conventional recurrent neural networks (RNNs).
 A transformer-based learning framework, termed \emph{KKT-guided dual learning Transformer} (KDL-Transformer), has been recently proposed to address the joint transmit and pinching beamforming optimization in PASS, which is a highly non-convex and tightly coupled problem \cite{xu2025joint}.
 KDL-Transformer integrates conventional optimization principles, i.e., KKT theory, to guide the data-driven deep learning, which significantly improves learning efficiency, reduces path loss, and mitigates multi-user interference for PASS beamforming design.
 The CSI-to-beamforming mapping can be modeled as a sequence-to-sequence prediction task, which can be solved by transformers using an encoder-decoder structure.
 Specifically, the encoder employs self-attention to capture inter-user CSI dependencies, while the decoder leverages cross-attention to characterize the interactions among PAs and the dependencies of beamforming solutions on the CSI.
 In each decoder layer \(\ell\), the PA positions \(\mathbf{X}^{(\ell)}\) and the dual variables \(\bm{\lambda}^{(\ell)}\) are updated based on the decoder hidden state \(\mathbf{Z}_{\mathrm{D}}^{(\ell-1)}\) through a cross-attention mechanism followed by a feed-forward NN $\mathcal{F}(\cdot)$: